ksheersagaragrawal/ksheersagaragrawal.github.io/_projects/12_project.md

     After Applying HPF to FFT Transformed Image
 </div>

-3. **Image Restoration and Inverse Fourier Transform:** Now when the mask is applied to the original image, the resultant would only have high frequencies.
+**3. Image Restoration and Inverse Fourier Transform:** Now when the mask is applied to the original image, the resultant would only have high frequencies.
 This becomes quite useful as low frequencies correspond to non-edges in the spatial domain.
 The result shows High Pass Filtering is an edge detection operation.

 {% raw %}
 ```html